MohamedAdelTaha/GKE_with_Jenkins_Project/README.md

         - Builds a docker image using the Dockerfile within the same repo.
         - Pushes the built image to my dockerhub account
         - Uses this pushed image in the node app kubernetes deployment.

+- The image used in the jenkins deployment
+- I used a customized image of jenkins that contains also docker, kubctl and gcloud.
+(You can find the docker file used to build this image [Here](https://github.com/MohamedAdelTaha/inhanced_jenkins_image.git))